 Yes, Capacity Optimizer respects these limits, even down to the individual Apache Spark application.

-Consider an application that requests 100 cores of CPU and 1 TB of memory, but this application only requires these resources on Thursdays.
-With Capacity Optimizer, other pods/executors from other applications would be able to use that application’s resources the other six days of the week, without anyone having to make any changes to the original application.
+Consider a workload that requests 100 cores of CPU and 1 TB of memory, but this workload only requires these resources on Thursdays.
+With Capacity Optimizer, other pods/executors from other workloads would be able to use that workload’s resources the other six days of the week, without anyone having to make any changes to the original workload.

-In addition, Capacity Optimizer also makes no changes to that application, because it does not know that the application only needs the resources on Thursdays.
-On idle days, Capacity Optimizer simply informs (and reinforms) the scheduler and autoscaler every few seconds that this application is not using the resources it requested, so no resources are wasted.
+In addition, Capacity Optimizer also makes no changes to that workload, because it does not know that the workload only needs the resources on Thursdays.
+On idle days, Capacity Optimizer simply informs (and reinforms) the scheduler and autoscaler every few seconds that this workload is not using the resources it requested, so no resources are wasted.
 Capacity Optimizer does this same thing for every pod/executor on every node.

-Looking for a safe, proven method to reduce waste and cost by 30% or more and maximize value for your cloud environment?
-Sign up now for a free cost optimization demo to learn how Pepperdata Capacity Optimizer can help you start saving immediately.
+Looking for a safe, proven method to reduce resource waste and cost by up to 75% and maximize value for your cloud environment?
+Sign up now for a free Capacity Optimizer demo to see how you can start saving immediately.